ShashankDahake7/AgentFlux/README.md

 1. Overview:<br/>
-- AgentOps is an advanced agent engineering platform that enables developers to build, test, visualize, and refine AI agent systems with unprecedented control and visibility.
-With an intuitive UI and powerful backend capabilities, AgentOps streamlines the process of creating reliable, dynamic agent graphs while providing comprehensive monitoring and optimization tools.
+- AgentFlux is an advanced agent engineering platform that enables developers to build, test, visualize, and refine AI agent systems with unprecedented control and visibility.
+With an intuitive UI and powerful backend capabilities, AgentFlux streamlines the process of creating reliable, dynamic agent graphs while providing comprehensive monitoring and optimization tools.

 2. Key Features:
    - Interactive Playground Environment<br/>